Low-Carb Stuffed Pepper Soup (Video)

 This delicious Low-Carb Stuffed Pepper Soup can help you enjoy stuffed pepper soup without the carbs.
 And this tasty soup is also low-glycemic, gluten-free, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+Use Soup Recipes to find more recipes like this one.

 Back in the archives of the blog there’s a popular recipe called Stuffed Pepper Soup.
 If you’re not watching your carbs, that’s a delicious soup recipe made from all the ingredients you might use in stuffed peppers like green bell pepper, onion, sausage, ground beef, tomatoes, and herbs.
 There are a few added ingredients to add flavor, and there is also rice.
 The soup doesn’t have a huge amount of rice in each serving and I use low-glycemic Uncle Ben’s Converted Rice, but it’s still too much rice for it to be considered a low-carb recipe.